Maiha: Climate

+Languages

+In a 2022 demographic survey of Internally displaced persons (IDPs), the most predominant languages (spoken at homes and places of primary residence) spoken in the local government area were; Fulfulde, specifically Eastern or Adamawa Fulfulde – 65.6%, Hausa – 26.9%, Marghi – 4.7%, Nzanyi – 1.4%, Janji – 0.9% and English – 0.5%.

+This data was not obtained from a nationally co-ordinated headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 Economy

 In Maiha Local Government Area, a variety of economic activities are carried out, with agriculture being the primary economic activity for the majority of local residents.
 The Local Government Area also raises and sells certain animals in addition to growing a variety of vegetables.
 Crafts, ceramics, and hunting are some of the residents of Maiha Local Government Area's other significant economic pursuits.